AlbaSat/OBC/README.md

 - GNU Arm Embedded Toolchain
 - ST-Link utility from [here](https://github.com/stlink-org/stlink).

+#### Arch Linux
+On Arch Linux installing `arm-none-eabi-gcc` doesn't install the whole toolcahin and leads to compilation issues.
+You should also install `arm-none-eabi-newlib`

 #### MacOs
 On macOs installing `arm-none-eabi-gcc` doesn't install the whole toolchain and leads to compilation issues.
 You should instead install: